 - Better redundancy

-- Basic security guaranteed by major providers.
+- Basic security is guaranteed by major providers.

-- Reduced total cost of ownership (TCO).
+- The reduced total cost of ownership (TCO).

 Cloud Computing Disadvantages